Writing (English) | Travel, Tourism (Simplified)

 1. Angkor Wat – The largest religious monument in the world

-What to do in Siem Reap?
+What to do around Angkor Wat?

-- Visit Cambodia Mine Museum.
+• Visit the Cambodia Mine Museum.

 How to get to Angkor Wat?